 Our Sports Academy students represent the College in regional and national sporting competitions.
 There are Academies in Football, Rugby, Basketball, Netball and Hockey.

 Over the years, we have had the pleasure of guiding Olympic hopefuls and learners who have secured scholarships to top sporting universities.
 In addition, there have been many call-ups for students to represent Great Britain Colleges, as well as national sides at U-19 level.

 A high number of International students choose to study at Brock each year, bringing additional income not just for the College but for the wider community.

 Meanwhile, our sister school initiative with a school in Zhuhai, China, helps underline the UK’s expertise in education.
 Our teachers also benefit from this collaboration, gaining experience of China and its culture.

 Travel to China broadens our students’ world experience and better-equips them for further study and employment.
 It also enhances cultural awareness within our college community.
 Furthermore, our Confucius Classroom initiative promotes Chinese culture and Chinese language among local learners, encouraging early awareness of this important global power.

 The College regularly undertakes specific activities in relation to education and learning which, though driven nationally, are designed to complement and enhance regional activity.

-the Solent Area Based Review the College will develop a joint venture with Bournemouth and Poole College to better meet apprenticeship and business needs across the area, in the light of national changes to funding for
+Supported by the recommendations of the Solent Area Based Review, the College has developed a joint venture with Bournemouth and Poole College to better meet apprenticeship and business needs across the area in the light of national changes to funding for apprenticeships.

 Community values at a glance